tharun634/cocoindex/docs/docs/examples/examples/codebase_index.md

 ```
 cocoindex server main.py -ci
 ```
-Follow the url from the terminal - "Open CocoInsight at: ..." to access the CocoInsight.
+Follow the url from the terminal - `https://cocoindex.io/cocoinsight` to access the CocoInsight.